nicklansley/nick-stable-diffusion/README.md

 # Stable Diffusion Web Playground

-### A multi-user web application powered by Docker Desktop running on your own Windows 10/11 Workstation (as long as it has an NVidia CUDA graphics card).
+### A multi-user web application powered by Docker Desktop running on your own Nvidia GPU-enabled Windows 10/11 Workstation

 #### Access with your web browser via http://localhost:8000 - and enable over your local network (and even the internet) for family and friends to play on together!

 <hr>